-The practice had suitable arrangements to ensure the safety of the X-ray equipment.
+The practice had suitable arrangements to ensure the safety of the radiography equipment.
 They met current radiation regulations and had the required information in their radiation protection file.

-We saw evidence that the dentists justified, graded and reported on the X-rays they took.
-The practice carried out radiography audits every year following current guidance and legislation.
-Improvements could be made to ensure there was a resulting action plan to drive improvements where errors had been identified.
+We saw evidence that the dentists justified, graded and reported on the radiographs they took.
+The practice carried out radiography audits annually following current guidance and legislation.